 A generator that won’t start is often due to a dead or weak battery.
 That’s why a thorough battery check is a core part of any maintenance plan.
 A technician will test the battery’s charge, clean any corrosion from the terminals, and make sure all connections are tight and secure.
 They’ll also inspect the wiring and other electrical components to confirm everything is functioning correctly.
 Keeping the electrical system in prime condition is vital, as it ensures your generator has the power it needs to start up automatically the moment an outage occurs.
 This is where having expert electrician repairs knowledge comes in handy.

-Fuel System and Transfer Switch Inspection
+Inspecting the Fuel Lines and Transfer Switch

 Your generator needs a clean and steady supply of fuel to run, whether it’s natural gas or propane.
 During a maintenance visit, the technician will inspect the entire fuel system, including the fuel lines and regulator, to check for any leaks, cracks, or blockages.
 They will also examine the automatic transfer switch.
 This is the brain of the system that senses a power outage and signals your generator to turn on.
 A proper inspection ensures the switch is ready to transfer power from the grid to your generator seamlessly, keeping your lights on without interruption.
 This is a key part of a successful residential standby generator installation.

-Cooling System and Enclosure Check
+A Look at the Cooling System and Enclosure

 Generators produce a lot of heat while running, and the cooling system prevents them from overheating.
 A technician will check to make sure all air vents are clear of leaves, grass clippings, snow, or other debris that could block airflow.
 They will also inspect the generator’s protective enclosure for any signs of damage or rust that could expose sensitive components to the elements.
 A secure, clean enclosure and a clear cooling system are essential for safe and efficient operation, preventing shutdowns when you can least afford them.
 If any issues are found, you’ll know you have a team ready for any Generac service and repair.

-What to Expect During a Maintenance Visit
+What to Expect During a Generac Service Visit

 When a certified technician arrives for your scheduled Generac maintenance visit, you can expect a thorough and systematic process.
 It’s more than just a quick look-over; it’s a comprehensive service designed to catch small issues before they become big problems.
 Think of it like an annual physical for your generator.
 The technician will follow a detailed checklist to ensure every component is working exactly as it should, giving you confidence that your generator will be ready the moment you need it.
 From fluid changes to diagnostic tests, each step is crucial for maintaining performance, safety, and the validity of your warranty.
 Here’s a breakdown of what the visit includes.